This commentary was written about ten years ago.

 Those of you with tubey systems will probably go crazy for this sound.
 This was the best side two we heard this time around, but since side one was clearly more impressive we topped off the grade for the second side at A++.

 The 360 label pressings are a mixed bag, running from mediocre to mindblowing; most of the time they are too trashed to even consider playing on an audiophile turntable.

 What separates the best copies from the also-rans is more than just rich, sweet, full-bodied sound.
 The best copies like this one make Dylan’s voice more palpable — he’s simply more of a solid, three dimensional real presence between the speakers.
 You can hear the nuances of his delivery more clearly on a copy like this.

 Now it should be noted that some songs here definitely sound better than others.
 Do not expect Tombstone Blues to become a favorite demo track.
-It’s upper midrangey here because that’s the way they wanted it.
-One must assume that the songs sound the way Dylan wanted them too, because every other track has a slightly different tonal balance, and that change in tonality seems to have been chosen to be a part of the effect of the song itself.
-Or not.
-Who’s to say?
+It’s upper midrangy here because that’s the way they wanted it.
+One must assume that the songs sound the way Dylan wanted them to, because every other track has a slightly different tonal balance, and that change in tonality seems to have been chosen to be a part of the effect of the song itself.

-On a typical pressing of this record, the harmonica can be shrill and aggressive, but on the best copies like this one, it will sound airy and full-bodied — for the most part.
+On a typical pressing of this record, the harmonica can be shrill and aggressive, but on the best copies, like this one, it will sound airy and full-bodied — for the most part.
 There are times on every copy we’ve ever played where the harmonica solos can be just a bit much.